The Ultimate South Africa Itinerary for 2024

 • Internet: widely available and our Vodafone SIMs had a generous data allowance.

-11 thoughts on “The Ultimate South Africa Itinerary with map (2023)”
+11 thoughts on “The Ultimate South Africa Itinerary for 2024”

 1. Thank you for a well detailed summary of your wonderful travel through parts of southern Africa.
 It is helpful to me and other travelers.